-The information contained in this report represents the available data as at January 2023, with most economic indicators sourced from the 2022/23 HYEFU.
-Some baseline indicators and targets are not yet available; these are marked with yellow text and will be included in subsequent monitoring reports as they are determined or become available.
+The information contained in this report represents the available data as at June 2023, with most economic indicators sourced from the 2022/23 Budget.
+Indicators are labelled with time periods as some indicators are reported by calendar year (including Baseline indicators).

-Unless otherwise stated, results against most indicators will be collected and reported on annually.
 Where data comes from the annual Budget process, actual results are preferred over estimated actuals.
 This means final data can lag by up to six months.
 Some indicators rely on Census data, which the Cook Islands Statistics Office (CISO) collects every five years.
 Census reports can take up to two years to publish after the data collection.